-While you’re at Walmart searching out a quick dinner solution, you have to stop by the ice cream aisle and pick up some of Edy’s Frozen Custard.
-It’s inexpensive and tastes amazing!
-To top it all off, there a $1.00 off coupon that you can put to good use.
+While you're at Walmart searching out a quick dinner solution, you have to stop by the ice cream aisle and pick up some of Edy's Frozen Custard.
+It's inexpensive and tastes amazing!
 I can highly recommend the old fashioned vanilla and strawberry shortcake flavors.
-Had ’em both and I highly approve.
-They’re ice cream’s creamier cousin and have no artificial colors or flavors.
+Had 'em both and I loved 'em both.
+Custard is ice cream's creamier cousin and Edy's has no artificial colors or flavors.
 Everyone can dig that.

 - 2 cups all-purpose flour